Technical Architecture

 Scoped Access

-Rules only access permitted data, MCP calls respect service limits, branch isolation enforced
+Rules only access permitted data; MCP calls respect service limits; branch isolation enforced.

 Audit Trail

-Every action logged, immutable history, full traceability
+Every action logged; immutable history; full traceability.

 Rate Limiting

-Per-user limits, per-service quotas, cost controls
+Per-user limits, per-service quotas, and cost controls.

 Performance & Scaling

-Optimization strategies for enterprise-scale governance
+Optimization strategies for enterprise-scale governance.

 Caching

-• • Cache MCP responses
+• • Cache MCP responses.

-• • Reuse analysis results
+• • Reuse analysis results.

-• • Version-aware invalidation
+• • Version-aware invalidation.

 Parallel Execution

-• • Independent steps run simultaneously
+• • Independent steps run simultaneously.

-• • Distributed rule processing
+• • Distributed rule processing.

-• • Optimized workflows
+• • Optimized workflows.

 Resource Management

-• • Token limits for AI calls
+• • Token limits for AI calls.

-• • API rate limit respect
+• • Respect API rate limits.

 Integration Patterns

-For developers and organizations
+For developers and organizations.

 For Developers